getCompass/userbot/README.md

 - send messages to private and group chats
 - add reactions to messages
 - send files to a chat
-- collect basic information on workspace members (user_id, name, URL of the profile picture)
+- collect basic information on team members (user_id, name, URL of the profile picture)

-The actions listed above are implemented through special requests described below in “Compass Userbot API method list”.
+The actions listed above are implemented through special requests described in [Compass Userbot API method list](#Compass-Userbot-API-method-list).

-Also, if you enable "Respond to commands" mode, the bot will start responding to commands that you specify and redirect them to your webhook address (more details about it below in “Webhook and responding to commands”).
+Also, if you enable "Respond to commands" mode, the bot will start responding to commands that you specify and redirect them to your webhook address (more details about it below in [Webhook and responding to commands](#Webhook-and-responding-to-commands)).

 ## Creating a bot ##

-Creating a bot is possible for an administrator with bot managing permission.
+Users with permission to manage bots can create bots.

-Only administrators can be given such permission in the workspace member settings.
-To give the permission go to "Members", select the administrator and then select "Set permissions".
+This permission can be granted to members in the respective settings.
+To do it, go to "Members", select the user to whom you want to grant permission, and then select "Configure permissions".

 | <img src="./screenshots/en/en1.png" alt="" width="550" /> |
 |-----------------------------------------|